-Hunters who tend to be motivated by healthy lifestyles and organic food and, sometimes, a distaste for commercial farming, probably know whether beef is healthier than venison.
+Hunters who tend to be motivated by healthy lifestyles and organic food and, sometimes, are wary of huge commercial farming operations, probably know whether beef is healthier than venison.

 Certainly, the traditional hunting community knows the answer, and many have observed the recent impact of such an answer.
 Hunting is growing.

 As Bloomberg Businessweek reported earlier this year, although hunting appears to be a nonconformist activity in theory, that’s not the case.
 Even more, it’s bowhunting that often appeals to those motivated to eat well:

 If you assume that hunting is a niche sport, you’d be wrong.
 Hunting is a huge and remarkably stable business opportunity: Fifteen million people bought a license in the U.S. last year, a number that’s remained virtually unchanged for the past decade, according to the U.S. Fish and Wildlife Service (it estimates that hunting gear and apparel take in about $23 billion annually).
 There are far more hunters in the U.S. than rock climbers or surfers, and almost as many as there are skiers and snowboarders, according to annual surveys by the Outdoor Foundation.